-21. Canada Emergency Business Account ("CEBA") Program
+20. Canada Emergency Business Account ("CEBA") Program

 Under the Canada Emergency Business Account ("CEBA") Program, with funding provided by the Government of Canada and Export Development Canada as the Government of Canada's agent, the Credit Union provides loans to its business banking members.
 In June 2020, eligibility for the CEBA loan program was expanded to include businesses that did not meet the payroll requirements of the initial program but had other eligible non-deferrable expenses.
-Under the CEBA Program, eligible businesses can apply for up to \$60,000 interest-free loan until December 31, 2023.
-If \$40,000 is repaid on or before December 31, 2023, the remaining amount of the loan is eligible for forgiveness.
-If the loan is not repaid by December 31, 2023, it will be extended for an additional 2-year term bearing interest at 5% per annum.
+Under the CEBA Program, eligible businesses can apply for up to \$60,000 interest-free loan until January 18, 2024.
+If \$40,000 is repaid on or before January 18, 2024, the remaining amount of the loan is eligible for forgiveness.
+Businesses can make a financing application by January 18, 2024 to extend the repayment deadline to benefit from the partial loan forgiveness to March 28, 2024.

 The funding provided to the Credit Union by the Government of Canada with respect to the CEBA Program represents an obligation to pass-through collections on the CEBA loans and is otherwise non-recourse to the Credit Union.
 Accordingly, the Credit Union is required to remit all collections of principal and interest on the CEBA loans to the Government of Canada, however, is not required to repay amounts that its member fails to pay or that have been forgiven.
 The Credit Union receives an administration fee to recover the costs to administer the program for the Government of Canada.

 Loans issued under the program are not recognized on the Credit Union's statement of financial position, as the Credit Union transfers substantially all risks and rewards in respect of the loans to the Government of Canada.
-As at December 31, 2022, the Credit Union has provided approximately 55 (2021 - 57) members with CEBA loans and had funded approximately \$3.053.500 (2021 -\$3,180,000) in loans under the program.
+As at December 31, 2023, the Credit Union has provided approximately 14 (2022 - 55) members with CEBA loans and had funded approximately \$760,000 (2022 - \$3,053,500) in loans under the program.